 Middens, or ancient mounds of human detritus—everything from old tools and artifacts to shells and bones—are common throughout the Klamath Basin.
 Various archeological sites on Upper Klamath Lake tributaries had found salmonid bones.
 But were these bones from rainbow trout, still present today above the dams, or ocean-going salmon like spring Chinook?

-To solve this mystery, Dr. Sloat and a team led by Dr. Tasha Thompson of UC Davis set out to take a fresh look.
-Supporting their 2017 research was a genetic breakthrough from Dr. Mike Miller (Dr. Thompson’s partner and colleague), who had recently discovered the precise gene that distinguished spring-run and fall-run Chinook.
+To solve this mystery, Dr. Sloat and a team led by Dr. Tasha Thompson of Michigan State University set out to take a fresh look.
+Supporting their 2017 research was a genetic breakthrough from Dr. Thompson’s partner Dr. Mike Miller, of UC-Davis, who had recently discovered the precise gene that distinguished spring-run and fall-run Chinook.
 (See Part III – The Key in the Code.)

 The lab results proved it: Chinook were here.
 At sites dating back some 5,000 years—and as recently as the 1860s—DNA identified both fall and spring Chinook bones in the middens above Klamath Lake.

 “It confirmed that springers were present, and had been for centuries before the construction of the dams,” says Dr. Sloat.
 “This was amazing news.
 And it provides extra drive for salmon conservationists and Tribes like the Karuk to reconnect springers with the Klamath headwaters, one of the most climate-resilient freshwater habitats you could think of.”